robotec-ua/robotec_mrcnn/README.md

       ~~~

 ## Example of use
+This part is dedicated for showing how to use the package.

+### Example of detection
 For this time, we are going to implement weed detection, so we need to collect the weights for the detection

 Assuming that you are already in the project directory :